 Today you will drive to the edge of the Kalahari Desert to stay at Bagatelle Kalahari to break the journey south to Fish River Canyon.
-You are here for one night on a dinner, bed and breakfast basis.
+You are here for one night with breakfast and dinner included.
 A haven in the desert, there are fantastic views of the dunes as well as nature drives, star gazing and bushmen interaction on offer.

 Days 3 - 5 : Fish River Canyon, Namibia

 Stay at Fish River Lodge for 2 nights